-The importance of mathematics in virtually every university discipline makes it essential that we provide students with a strong foundation.
+The importance of mathematics in virtually every university discipline makes it essential that we provide students with a strong foundation and opportunities for success.

-This foundation must be established in algebra, geometry, trigonometry, calculus, and increasingly, probability and statistics.
-Dedicated to helping our students reach their full potential in mathematics, we provide extensive support for all students: we encourage qualified students to challenge themselves by writing math contests and senior students to pursue AP credits; we enhance our students' learning through the use of technology; and we encourage hard work by holding students accountable.
+Their foundation must be established in algebra, geometry, trigonometry, calculus, and increasingly, probability and statistics.
+Dedicated to helping our students reach their full potential in mathematics, we provide extensive support for all students: we encourage qualified students to challenge themselves by writing math contests and senior students to pursue AP credits; we enhance our students' learning through the use of technology and collaboration, and we encourage hard work by holding students accountable.
 In short, we are providing a superior quality of training.

 - that a mathematical approach to problem-solving (understanding the problem; considering a variety of possible strategies; carrying out one promising method; evaluating the solution) will serve our graduates in many non-mathematical contexts;